google/styleguide/pyguide.md

     ```python {.good}
     Yes:
-      def ConnectToNextPort(self, minimum):
+      def connect_to_next_port(self, minimum):
         """Connects to the next available port.

+        Args:
+          minimum: A port value greater or equal to 1024.
+        Raises:
+          ValueError: If the minimum port specified is less than 1024.
+          ConnectionError: If no available port is found.
+        Returns:
-Returns the new minimum port."""
+          The new minimum port.
+        """
-        if minimum <= 1024:
+        if minimum < 1024:
-          raise ValueError('Minimum port must be greater than 1024.')
+          raise ValueError('Minimum port must be at least 1024, not %d.' % (minimum,))
-        port = self._FindNextOpenPort(minimum)
+        port = self._find_next_open_port(minimum)
         if not port:
           raise ConnectionError('Could not connect to service on %d or higher.' % (minimum,))
         assert port >= minimum, 'Unexpected port %d when minimum was %d.' % (port, minimum)